 defaults to a newer version of FreeBSD, so I don't use it.)

-And lastly, I learned that awk
+And lastly, I learned that awk is a pretty good language

 for writing complex scripts while still having a simple DSL for shelling